Why passive investors now want to talk

 All responsible investors are expected to be active owners but also engagement with passive owners is important.

-Published by Novisto
+Published Novisto on 2023-07-03

 All responsible investors are expected to be active owners.
 This means companies are finding themselves on the receiving end of a new and previously unsuspected source of engagement activity: passive investors.
 With divestment off the table, responsible passive investors are using all the stewardship tools at their disposal to influence investee companies to change their behaviour.
 Companies should be proactive in engaging on evolving ESG topics with this cohort, before signs of escalation become apparent.